raedzayoud/Easy-Book/README.md

 # 📚 Easy Book

-A Flutter application for exploring and previewing free books online.
+Easy Book is a Flutter application that follows the MVVM (Model-View-ViewModel) architecture to provide a seamless experience for users to explore and preview free books online.
+The app allows users to search for books, view book details, and preview their content.

 ## 🌟 Features
 - 🏗️ MVVM Architecture